yermancinto/SDCND_Traffic_sign_classifier/README.md

 See below the histograms for the trainning, validation and test datasets respectively:
 ![imagen](https://user-images.githubusercontent.com/41348711/43163666-197b21d2-8f8f-11e8-87a3-e42136425f70.png)
+There are hudge differences in the naumber of samples of each traffic sign.
+Logic tells me that the more numerous, better trained the model for that specific traffic sign, so in the next step.
+Less numerous classes will (...)

 #### 2. Include an exploratory visualization of the dataset
 I added some lines of code to plot 5 signals of each type so I can understand better the handicap my NN has to deal with.
 It is a slow process so I just showed below 5 traffic sign samples that summarize the whole dataset.
 The complete image matrix can be found under the *.html file.